About Copiah County

 - The Secretary of State's Business Services Division provides a free online business entity search tool where users can look up registered corporations, LLCs, and other entities by name or filing number.

 For formal business entity formation and registration, including corporations, limited liability companies (LLCs), and limited partnerships, the Mississippi Secretary of State's Office maintains the official business entity database accessible online at www.sos.ms.gov.
-Professional licenses for occupations such as contractors, cosmetologists, real estate agents, and healthcare providers are issued by respective Mississippi state licensing boards rather than at the county level.
+Professional licenses for occupations such as contractors, cosmetologists, real estate agents, and healthcare providers are issued by respective Mississippi state licensing boards rather than at Copiah County level.
 Sales tax permits are issued by the Mississippi Department of Revenue and are required for businesses selling tangible goods in the state.

-Building permits and construction-related permits in unincorporated Copiah County are handled by the Copiah County Building Department, while municipalities issue permits within their jurisdictions.
-Zoning matters and land use approvals are administered by the Copiah County Board of Supervisors and Planning Commission.
-The Copiah County Chamber of Commerce, which can be found in Hazlehurst, provides resources and networking opportunities for local businesses and maintains information about economic development initiatives in the county.
+Building permits and construction-related permits in unincorporated Copiah County are handled by Copiah County Building Department, while municipalities issue permits within their jurisdictions.
+Zoning matters and land use approvals are administered by Copiah County Board of Supervisors and Planning Commission.
+Business owners should contact Copiah County and state agencies directly to ensure compliance with all applicable licensing and regulatory requirements.

 Elections & Voter Records